-Undivided ResponsibilityOne contract covers all aspects of your project — architecture, engineering and construction.
-This allows you to focus on just one firm that is responsible for maintaining cost, quality, schedule and performance.
-The result is clear responsibility, immediate responses and maximum cost control.
+One contract covers all aspects of your project — architecture, engineering, and construction.
+This allows you to focus on just one firm that is responsible for maintaining cost, quality, schedule, and performance.
+The result is clear responsibility, immediate responses, and maximum cost control.

-Another advantage is the ability to exercise your desired level of control over the design of your project while remaining completely aware of the cost relief and/or implications from each decision.
+Another advantage is the ability to exercise your desired level of control over the design of your project while remaining completely aware of the cost relief and/or implications of each decision.
 Also, your control of the entire process is strengthened by contracting with a single entity that is committed to the success of your project, unconditionally.

-Early Knowledge of CostsBecause you are working with a design-build team, the concept of your project can be completed at an early stage.
+Because you are working with a design-build team, the concept of your project can be completed at an early stage.
 Continuous estimating, concurrent with the design development, results in overall cost knowledge much sooner than traditionally possible.
-Also, you have the ability to make decisions early, which is one of the key factors in cost management.
+Also, you can make decisions early, which is one of the key factors in cost management.

-Time & Money SavingsWorking with a Design-Build team eliminates redesign delays and bidding periods that can cost you valuable time and money.
-With the Single Responsibility approach, not only is the design-build period significantly reduced, but it also anticipates methods and materials more efficiently and accurately.
+Working with a Design-Build team eliminates redesign delays and bidding periods that can cost you valuable time and money.
+With the single-responsibility approach, not only is the design-build period significantly reduced, but it also anticipates methods and materials more efficiently and accurately.
 Cost-affecting decisions are continuously reviewed in the design process allowing you to maintain your budget and schedule, resulting in earlier utilization of your completed project.

 Project Responsibility Flow Chart

-How is a Single Responsibility Contractor Selected?
+How is a Single Responsibility Contractor Selected

-Single Responsibility Contracting replaces the process of having to select a design professional as well as a construction contractor.
+Single responsibility contracting replaces the process of having to select a design professional as well as a construction contractor.
 Numerous proposals can be obtained from a variety of different selection approaches.

-Direct SelectionYou select a Single Responsibility contractor directly, using such factors as reputation, past performance, qualifications, prior association and/or referrals.
+You select a single responsibility contractor directly, using such factors as reputation, past performance, qualifications, prior association, and referrals.

-Competitive NegotiationYou interview multiple Single Responsibility contractors and make your selection based on recent comparable costs, fees, scheduling obligations and personnel assigned to your project.
+You interview multiple single responsibility contractors and make your selection based on recent comparable costs, fees, scheduling obligations, and personnel assigned to your project.

-Cost CompetitionYou provide criteria for your project and request the bidders to prepare both preliminary designs and cost quotations.
+You provide criteria for your project and request the bidders to prepare both preliminary designs and cost quotations.
 Each proposal will be different in design and cost.
-This approach allows you to evaluate each proposal and determine the best design and value for you and your money.
+This approach allows you to evaluate each proposal and determine the best plan and value for you and your money.

-What Type of Contracts Are Used?
+What Type of Contracts Are Used

-Generally, both you and your selected contractor enter into a “multi-phase” agreement with an initial design cost at a nominal fee.
-When initial costs are determined and both you and your contractor are in agreement, detail and construction phases are then added using one of the contract formats below:
+Generally, both you and your selected contractor enter into a multi-phase agreement with an initial design cost at a nominal fee.
+When initial prices are determined, and both you and your contractor are in agreement, detail and construction phases are then added using one of the contract formats below:

-Fixed Fee-Guaranteed MaximumYou and your contractor agree upon a fee for your contractor’s profit and overhead and your contractor produces the absolute maximum cost for your project.
-This type of contract provides for sharing of any savings between you and your contractor and protects you from costs in excess of the maximum cost you originally agreed upon.
+You and your contractor agree upon a fee for your contractor’s profit, and overhead and your contractor produces the absolute maximum cost for your project.
+This type of contract provides for the sharing of any savings between you and your contractor and protects you from costs over the maximum value that you have agreed initially.

-Lump SumYour contractor provides a stipulated Lump Sum amount for both the design and the construction of your entire project.
-You pay only the contracted Lump Sum whether there are any increases or decreases in the actual cost of your project.
+Your contractor provides a stipulated lump sum amount for both the design and the construction of your entire project.
+You pay only the contracted lump sum, whether there are any increases or decreases in the actual cost of your project.

-Cost-Plus-FeeThe Cost-Plus-Fee contract is used when accurate cost estimates are difficult to determine.
-With this type of contract, you and your selected contractor agree upon a “lump sum” for the design portion of your project as well as a profit and overhead fee for your contractor.
+The cost-plus-fee contract is used when accurate cost estimates are difficult to determine.
+With this type of contract, you and your selected contractor agree upon a lump sum for the design portion of your project, including profit and overhead fees for your contractor.